tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Tundra wasn't about to take that lying down, however.
 Despite not really having a team, they temporarily picked up the orphaned NA TSM roster that qualified to ESL KL.

 Now strap in for the rest, I'm gonna go quick.
 Ok so Whitemon was on that TSM roster, they kept him.
 Topson was on their TI12 roster, they brought him back.
 Then they got Pure, 9class, and MinD_ContRoL.
 Yes, MC finally left Nigma under the pretenses that he would likely be helming operations at this new team.
-But then they also brought Moonmeander as a coach.
+But then they also brought in Moonmeander as a coach.
 And then they also brought in Zai as a manager (don't ask).

 You still keeping up?
 Good.
 Alright well now we have a lotta cooks in the kitchen, yeah?
 And lemme tell you, ole' Ivan Ivanov did not like that one bit, no siree.
 So much so that, according to Tundra, ["unreasonable demands"](https://x.com/TundraEsports/status/1762147698046615984) were being made by him which resulted in his suspension and ultimately, replacement, from the team before Birmingham.